The Redhare Story

 In 2003, I founded Artist Alliance, a Web-based community for musical and visual artists to share and sell their work online.
 In 2006, I joined forces with a music journalist to create an online music magazine called "Bluerailroad".
 Along with dozens of other sites big and small, this period was spent playing more live music than ever before, while my web business continued to grow.

 In 2007, I left L.A. aboard my 32' sailboat, and re-located to Astoria, Oregon.
 For the next 2 years, Redhare became much more than just a Web design company.
 The Redhare Astoria was a fine art gallery and world-class music venue.
 In its relatively too-short run, the Redhare presented 200 shows and made an indelible mark on the Pacific Northwest music scene.
 The Redhare Gallery sadly closed in 2009, but I continued to growing my Web design, graphics and consulting services.
-In 2015, I married my sweetheart Mary, and moved to Hammond, Oregon, and with her, founded a homeless advocacy non-profit called Riverfolk, which we operate to this day.
+In 2015, I married my sweetheart Mary, and moved to Hammond, Oregon, and with her, founded a homeless advocacy non-profit called Riverfolk, which we operated until 2022.
 I love serving my community, and I'm just getting started! ...